ursatile/mwnet/02-introducing-ef-core.md

 ```

 We now have a database with 26 example artist records in it, and a request to our `/artists` endpoint will return a JSON document containing details of our artists.

+## Exercise: Adding an Entity to the Data Model

+The next entity we need to add to our data model is a **Venue**

+A venue has the following properties:

+* `Name` : Unicode text, up to 100 characters, not null
+* `Address`: Unicode text, up to 500 characters, not null
+* `City`: Unicode text, up to 100 characters, not null
+* `CountryCode`: ANSI text (not Unicode); exactly 2 characters.
+This is a country code as defined by [https://en.wikipedia.org/wiki/ISO_3166-2](https://en.wikipedia.org/wiki/ISO_3166-2), not null
+* `WebsiteUrl`: Unicode text, up to 255 characters.
+Null values are allowed.
+* `Telephone`: ANSI text, up to 32 characters.
+Null values are allowed.

+Add Venue to our application:

+1. Create a `Venue` class in the `Data/Entities` folder, with the properties specified above
+2. Add a migration to the project which will create the `Venues` table in the database.
+3. Add a migration to populate `Venues` with a few sample records.
+(Find some concert venues online, or make something up!)
+4. Add a venues property to the `RockawayDbContext`.
+5. Add an endpoint in `Program.cs` to expose a list of venues at `/venues`
+6. Add a test in `WebTests.cs` to confirm that the `/venues` endpoint exists, and returns a success status code.